laravel-enso/documentation/docs/packages/teams.md

 * search through teams as required
 * the Team model has its activity tracked (integration with [ActivityLog](https://github.com/laravel-enso/ActivityLog))

-### Configuration & Usage

-Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/packages/teams.html)

 ### Publishes

 - `php artisan vendor:publish --tag=teams-assets` - the package JS assets